Hodeidah: Economy

 Situated on the Red Sea, Hodeidah is an important port, exporting coffee, cotton, dates and hides.
 It was developed as a seaport in the mid-19th century by the Ottoman Turks.
-As of June 2018, three quarters of humanitarian and commercial cargo entering Yemen arrived via Hudaydah Port.
+As of June 2018, three quarters of humanitarian and commercial cargo entering Yemen arrived via Hodeidah Port.
 It serves as the entry point for Yemen's humanitarian aid and around 70% of commercial imports.
 The port of Ras Isa is slightly north of Hodeidah proper, and is the terminus of the Marib–Ras Isa oil pipeline from inland Yemen, with a major storage and offloading vessel named FSO Safer moored offshore, though idled since the beginning of the Yemeni Civil War in 2015.

 In 1920, the British described Hodeidah's port as being a "poor harbour."
 With two entrances, it was only able to provide adequate storage and shelter for small boats, with larger boats and ships having to dock over two miles away.
 In 1908, a new pier was built, which had trouble with depth, leading most imported items to be dumped on the beach instead of delivered by dock.
 Coal was often available for visiting vessels.
-A new harbour was built 10 miles northwest of the town by the Ottoman government, with a small train line leading to Hodeidah, and connected to the Sana-Hodeida Railway.
+A new harbour was built 10 miles northwest of the town by the Ottoman government, with a small train line leading to Hodeidah, and connected to the Sana-Hodeidah Railway.
 A French company built the rail system, which was halted upon the Italo-Turkish War breakout.
 In 1909, the port was bringing in less than the port at Jeddah.
 That year, 172 steam ships visited the port.
 The majority of the goods were from the United Kingdom, followed by Italy, Russia and Germany.
 German imports had grown from 1905 to 1909, with British shipping declining.
 Despite struggles with a good quality harbour, the town was described as being the centre of dhow building.

 The city was known for producing striped coarse cotton cloth, woven by hand.
 The artisans making the cloth were relocated to Hodeidah from Zabīd and Beit el-Faki due to tribal conflict.
 The city was also a centre for tanning and sandal making.

 In the late 19th century, Hodeidah was a major exporter of coffee, although its export business shifted to Aden in the early 20th century due to more secure routes there.
 Hodeidah had to transport its goods through Yemen and Indian ports for security reasons, making export to the United Kingdom troublesome.
 During this time period, the region imported cereal and rice from India, cotton from Manchester, England and the United States, iron and steel from Germany, and general goods from Italy and Austria.
 As of 1920, the city was exporting fuller's earth, hides, and coffee.
 The coffee produced in Hodeidah was considered some of the finest in the region.